jrief/django-formset/docs/source/date-time-input.rst

 Date Picker Widget
 ==================

+In addition to the two native widgets :class:`formset.widgets.DatePicker` and :class:`formset.widgets.DateTimePicker` mentioned before, **django-formset** offers widgets which render the calendar part of the input field server-side, using Python's built-in Calendar_ class.
+This gives us finer control over the styling of the date picker, and offers the same user experience across all browsers.
+They furthermore have a more appealing user interface which is consistent with the date- and date-time range fields provided by **django-formset**.

-In our form, we want to add a field to enter the publishing date of our blog.
-By using :class:`formset.widgets.DatePicker` instead of the default widget, this input field opens a calendar, whenever the user clicks on it.
-This calendar differs from the default HTML date picker, which is rendered when using the widget :class:`formset.widgets.DateInput`.
+In this example, we want to add a field to enter the publishing date of our blog.
+By using the named widgets instead of the default, this input field opens a calendar, whenever the user clicks on it.
 While technically possible, it is not recommended to interchange them on the same page or even application as this results in unexpected user experience.

 .. django-view:: blog_form
 	:hide-view: